MarekWadinger/SIPPY/README.md

 [open an issue](https://github.com/CPCLAB-UNIPI/SIPPY/issues/new/choose)
 if you think you've spotted a bug or a performance issue.

+## 🤝 Affiliations

+* University of Pisa, Department of Civil and Industrial Engineering Chemical Process Control Laboratory (CPCLAB)
+* Slovak University of Technology in Bratislava, Department of Information Engineering and Process Control (DIEPC)

 ## 💬 Citation

 If the service or the algorithm has been useful to you and you would like to cite it in an scientific publication, please refer to the